Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-- Not all browsers are supported on a Samsung TV, we however recommend the Opera TV browser or the Samsung browser.
+- Not all browsers are supported on a Samsung TV, we however recommend other reliable browser options.

 - When you have insufficient RAM or corrupted data, your browser may stop functioning.

 Smart TVs are the only way to have a complete TV experience.
 From relaxing with our favorite series on Netflix to following our favorites on YouTube, it’s limitless the options we may have.

 The many different dynamic apps make it a continuous stream of unending entertainment, and our good old browser plays an important role as well.